el-f/CS-Material-And-Snippets/README.md

 # CS-Material-And-Snippets
-Collection of some CS related courses and genral code examples/snippets.
+Collection of some CS related courses and general code examples/snippets.